harmoniqpunk/socialvibe-webapp/README.md

     * To start a session, you (the Human Operator - George or Mihnea) must invoke the AI Planner.
     * When invoking the Planner, you need to provide it with access to the `socialvibe-webapp` project folder (so it can read the `docs/` and `src/` files).
     * Your initial prompt to the Planner should identify who you are (George or Mihnea) and state that its first task is to perform its internal onboarding.
 For example:
       `"Hello Planner, this is [Your Name: George/Mihnea].
-Please begin your standard onboarding procedure for the SocialVibe WebApp project.
-The project folder is accessible at [current working directory or path to project root]."`
+Please onboard for the SocialVibe WebApp project by first reading your primary instructions in 'docs/SYSTEM_PROMPT.MD'.
+The project folder is accessible at [current working directory or path to project root].
+Let me know when you are ready for my objective."`

 2.  **Planner's Internal Onboarding (AI Planner Action):**
     * Upon receiving your initial prompt, the Planner will follow the instructions in its `docs/SYSTEM_PROMPT.MD` (Section 2).
     * It will first confirm your identity.
     * Then, it will announce that it's starting its internal onboarding.
 This involves sequentially reading core project documents (`SYSTEM_PROMPT.MD`, `PLANNER_OPERATING_MANUAL.MD`, etc.).
-    * The Planner will **confirm its understanding with you** after processing key groups of documents and will await your go-ahead before proceeding to the next stage or being ready for tasks.
-    * This entire internal onboarding by the Planner must complete before you can assign it your first development task for the session.
+    * The Planner will **confirm its understanding with you** after processing key groups of documents.
+For George (Tech Lead), the Planner will state its understanding and proceed to the next stage of onboarding unless explicitly told to stop or clarify.
+For Mihnea (Product Owner), the Planner will await explicit confirmation before proceeding.
+This entire internal onboarding by the Planner must complete before you can assign it your first development task for the session.

 3.  **Starting a Development Task (After Planner Onboarding):**
     * Once the Planner confirms it's fully onboarded and ready (e.g., *"I am now fully onboarded and ready to assist.
 Please provide your objective for this session."*), you can state your development goal.